autowiki4/search-engine-movie-recommendations/README.md

 - Precomputed embeddings from other APIs (like OpenAI) couldn't be reused because vector embeddings are model-specific.

 ## 🙏 Acknowledgments
-- This project was inspired by [freeCodeCamp YouTUbe tutorial](https://youtu.be/JEBDfGqrAUA?si=jeDYGXICExUsDtQf)
+- This project was inspired by [freeCodeCamp YouTube tutorial](https://youtu.be/JEBDfGqrAUA?si=jeDYGXICExUsDtQf)